ashish-gehani/OCCAM/README.md

 ============

 OCCAM currently works fine on Linux, OS X, and FreeBSD.
 You will need an installation of llvm-3.5.
-If you want to generate application bitcode, you will want an install of [WLLVM](https://github.com/SRI-CSL/whole-program-llvm.git).
+If you need to generate application bitcode, you will want to install [WLLVM](https://github.com/SRI-CSL/whole-program-llvm.git).

 Building and Installing